 If the description on the menu is not adequate, just ask your waiter.
-Alternatively, come with us for a “Dinner with a Greek” tour, where we will also have a chat about Greek food and Greek culture.
 As for ouzo and raki – find out more about them in this article on Greek drinks!

 The non-Greek option – Ethnic food in Greece

 If you’ve had several days of souvlaki, Greek salads, tiropita, fish, dolmadakia and horta, you may actually want a break from all that Greek food.
-We can relate, as we love Thai and Indian food.
+I can relate, as I love Thai and Indian food.

-While we have found a few Asian restaurants we like, we have generally come to the conclusion that the quality isn’t as good as we had hoped for.
-Also, prices are steeper than in other countries in Europe, as Asian food seems to still be some kind of novelty.
+I have found a couple of Asian restaurants I like.
+Regardless, I have come to the conclusion that the quality isn’t as good as I had hoped for.
+Also, prices are steeper than in other countries in Europe, as Asian food still seems to be some kind of novelty.

 Athens also has a few down-to-earth eateries serving Mediterranean cuisines, such as Lebanese and Egyptian.
 Many of these are run by people who moved here, and they are located out of the touristy areas of Athens.
-Let us know if you are interested and we can give you some more information!
+Comment below if you are interested and I’ll provide some more information.

 Some of the most touristy islands, especially those popular with specific nationalities, have ethnic restaurants that get good reviews.
-If you go off the beaten track though, don’t expect a lot more than the old, trusted taverna.
+If you go off the beaten track though, don’t expect a lot more than the old, trusted taverna and souvlatzidiko.

-In general, we don’t think that ethnic food is Greece’s strongest point.
-If you are craving a good curry, by all means try your luck, and let us know where you went and what you thought!
+In general, I don’t think that ethnic food is Greece’s strongest point.
+If you are craving a good curry, by all means try your luck, and let me know where you went and what you thought!

 What to order in Greece if I am vegetarian or vegan?